 Benefits for bereaved people include: Bereavement Payment which is a one-off lump sum; Widowed Parent's Allowance, for bereaved parents with children; Bereavement Allowance, for bereaved people aged 45 or over.
-Some people on a low income with responsibilities for arranging a funeral can get a Funeral Payment.
+Some people on a low income with responsibilities for arranging a funeral can obtain a Funeral Payment.

 Note: this leaflet gives a summary of benefits for bereaved people and is for guidance only.
 It does not cover all situations, nor is it a full statement of the law.
-If you are not sure if you qualify, then seek expert advice.
+If you are not sure if you qualify then seek expert advice.
 See the end of the leaflet for sources of advice.

 Who qualifies for a Bereavement Payment?